JamesHBickerton/DevNotes/Notes/html.md

     <li>Asymmetrical layouts</li>
 </ol>

 In order to create an image in the background - you should apply the CSS property - background-image: url().
 To change the size, you will use background-size: cover (can use contain, but cover is better in some cases).
+If you have to go "one level up in the file tree" on VS code you will need to do background-image: url("../ - to find the folder.

 <strong>How to darken background images:</strong> in order to do this, you need to create a background linear gradient.
 This would be by using the following: background-image: linear-gradient(rgba(34,34,34,0.6), rgba(34,34,34,0.6), url(img); - you have to use rgba in order to create opacity.
 This obviously doesn't have to be the above - you can use any other colours.
 Using greys can give "a softer touch".

+To create a background with a gradient, you will need to use the following:
+background-image: linear-gradient().
+In the parenthesis you would have degrees first (90deg would mean gradient would be left-right and 180deg would be up and down) OR you can have "to right" (without the comma's), "to left", "to right bottom" etc.

 <strong><'menu'></'menu'></strong> is an HTML element for web applications.
 It differs from a NAV element, as nav elements contain links to point to other places in the application.
 Menu is for menu buttons in a web application.
 This isn't really used unless you are building a web application.